Pi1630/Salary-prediction-model/README.md

 # Salary-prediction-model
-Linear regression model used to predict salary based on experience
+Linear regression model used to predict salary based on experience.